pyepye/django-magiclink/README.md

 # Override the login page template.
 See 'Login sent page' in the Setup section
 MAGICLINK_LOGIN_SENT_TEMPLATE_NAME = 'myapp/login_sent.html'

+# Override the template that shows when the user tries to login with a
+# magic link that is not valid.
+See 'Login failed page' in the Setup section
+MAGICLINK_LOGIN_FAILED_TEMPLATE_NAME = 'magiclink/login_failed.html'

 # If this setting is set to False a user account will be created the first time
 # a user requests a login link.